wsdfhjxc/virtual-desktop-bar/KWIN.md

 });
 ```

 That's all I could think of without diving into technical details, since they are script specific anyway, and it's up to you how windows and virtual desktops are managed by your script.
-Good luck and happy hacking.
+At this point, all I can say is, good luck.